catlinman/nekodrop.com/README.md

 The page runs on a rather simple nginx setup.
 The configuration files are included in the *private/nginx* directory.

+For the real time updating part of the page you will have to run the *data.sh* script in the *private* directory in intervals.
+You can use any job scheduler you prefer for this.
+On the site the interval is set to one minute between executions.

+Inside the file are also the end points for connections.
+Adding new ones is fairly easy since the process is commented in the script.

 # License #

 This repository is released under the MIT license.
 For more information please